Products

 Product Types

-At Ansell Lighting we design and manufacture an extensive range of luminaires for a diverse number of applications.
+At Ansell Lighting we design and manufacture an extensive range of luminaires for a diverse number of sectors and applications.
 Whatever the shape, purpose or style of your space, we have a lighting solution.

-View all applications
+View all sectors & applications

-About
+About Us

 We are a leading manufacturer of quality internal and external lighting products for commercial, industrial and retail applications.